badgerloop-software/sc1-driver-io/embedded/drivers/README.md

 ### The scale factor

 Since the BBB adc has a 1.8 volt maximum threshold, the voltage output from devices that exceed this range will need to be divided down by some factor.
 The `scale` variable represents this factor.

+## GPIO

+### Setting up pins

+Ensure rpi.gpio is installed (run "find /usr | grep -i gpio", should see many files) If not, install with "sudo apt install rpio.gpio-common"

+To give user permission to use gpio run "sudo adduser "${USER}" dialout" and then reboot

+To export pin run "echo "16" >> /sys/class/gpio/export".
+Replace 16 with your GPIO pin number To unexport pin run "echo "16" >> /sys/class/gpio/unexport".
+Replace 16 with your GPIO pin number